ttkorhonen/e3pages/docs/kb/guide/articles/12_configure_recipe.md

   ```

   :::{note}
-  The name should be lower case and may contain `-`, but not spaces.
+  The name be lower case and may contain hyphens (`-`), but not spaces.
-  For the version number we should use the [PEP-386](https://peps.python.org/pep-0386/)
+  For the version number we follow [PEP-386](https://peps.python.org/pep-0386/)
-  verlib conventions and cannot contain `-`.
+  verlib conventions.
+Hyphens (`-`) are not allowed.
 The YAML interprets version
   numbers such as 1.0 as floats, meaning that 0.10 will be the same as 0.1.
   To avoid this, put the version number in quotes so that it is interpreted
   as a string.
   :::

   The source section specifies where the source code of the package is
   coming from.
-For the ESS recipes, we used source from git and from a
+For the ESS recipes, we use the source from git and from a
   local path `../src`.

   ``` yaml